 Fast Company have created a great infographic of the online business environment.
 It shows how all of those online business models fit together and how each of them can make money.
 It’s worth bearing in mind though, that while all of the businesses we’ve featured started online, all of them now also have growing off-line income streams.

 As the first two case studies show, it is possible to grow a successful online business without external investment.
-But if you need investment, to start or scale, check-out the full range of funding options in our women’s business finance guide.
+But if you need some funds to get started, a good place to start is the Government-backed Start Up Loans scheme.

 The infographic can help you to decide where your online business best fits for now.
 But it continues to be a fast changing business environment.
 A change in the Google algorithm can make or break business models overnight.
-Last year Google brought in ‘Panda’ – a significant change to their search rankings.
-Overnight, several commercial sites dependent on affiliate links found themselves downgraded.
+When Google brought in ‘Panda’ – a significant change to their search rankings, overnight, several commercial sites dependent on affiliate links found themselves downgraded.
 So if your online business is dependent on Google search – and I can think of few that aren’t – make sure that you keep abreast of their quality guidelines.
 Quality content is key.
 Above all, get to know your customers or visitors, provide a quality service and meet their needs.